benmorgantd/bm_smoothSkinWeightBrush/README.md

 ## Using the brush
-0. I usually find it useful to put my rig in am extreme pose while smoothing weights.
+0. I usually find it useful to put my rig in an extreme pose while smoothing weights.
 1. Select the transform, shape, or vertex of a skinned mesh
 2. Paint the vertices you want to smooth
 3. Press q to exit the tool context, or any other way you'd normally exit the Paint Skin Weights tool